leva13007/memora-cards-hub/qa_test-cases/UI/TextLink/TC-MC-0020-UI-TextLink-Desktop-DarkTheme.md

 1. Open Storybook or the application in a desktop browser.
 2. Set viewport width to **≥ 1193px**.
-3. Ensure the **Light** theme is active.
+3. Ensure the **Dark** theme is active.
-4. Navigate to the [page](https://leva13007.github.io/memora-cards-storybook/iframe.html?id=ui-atoms-textlink--default&viewMode=story) or `TextLink` [Storybook story](https://leva13007.github.io/memora-cards-storybook/?path=/docs/ui-atoms-textlink--docs) that showcases the `TextLink` component (`UI / Atoms / TextLink`).
+4. Navigate to the [page](https://leva13007.github.io/memora-cards-storybook/iframe.html?id=ui-atoms-textlink--default&viewMode=story&globals=theme:dark) or `TextLink` [Storybook story](https://leva13007.github.io/memora-cards-storybook/?path=/docs/ui-atoms-textlink--docs) that showcases the `TextLink` component (`UI / Atoms / TextLink`).
 5. Configure the story or component props to use:
-	- `to="/docs"` or open the [page](https://leva13007.github.io/memora-cards-storybook/iframe.html?id=ui-atoms-textlink--default&viewMode=story&args=to:docs)
+	- `to="/docs"` or open the [page](https://leva13007.github.io/memora-cards-storybook/iframe.html?id=ui-atoms-textlink--default&viewMode=story&args=to:docs&globals=theme:dark)
-	- `content="The TextLink text content"` or open the [page](https://leva13007.github.io/memora-cards-storybook/iframe.html?id=ui-atoms-textlink--default&viewMode=story&args=content%3AThe%20TextLink%20text%20content)
+	- `content="The TextLink text content"` or open the [page](https://leva13007.github.io/memora-cards-storybook/iframe.html?id=ui-atoms-textlink--default&viewMode=story&args=content%3AThe%20TextLink%20text%20content&globals=theme:dark)
 6. Identify a `TextLink` element rendered with these props.
 7. Open browser devtools and inspect the `<a>` element.
 8. In the **Elements** panel, confirm the DOM structure is: